CS196Illinois/Group55-FA21/Docs/PLAN.md

 Get familiar with Python and tech stack

-Build basic model of using Google Maps API to get distances between locations
+Build basic model using Google Maps API to get distances between locations

 Sprint 2